-[1] Measured with average reading DC ammeter or equivalent sampling scope.
+- [1] Measured with average reading DC ammeter.
 Instantaneous +12V current peaks will exceed these values.
 Power supply at nominal voltage.
-N (number of drives tested) = 6, 35

-- Degrees C ambient. - [2] For +12 V, a -10% tolerance is allowed during initial spindle start but must return to ±5% before reaching 15,000 RPM.
-The ±5% must be maintained after the drive signifies that its power-up sequence has been completed and that the drive is able to accept selection by the host initiator. - [3] See +12V current profile in Figure 2. - [4] This condition occurs after OOB and Speed Negotiation completes but before the drive has received the Notify Spinup primitive. - [5] See paragraph 6.2.1, "Conducted noise immunity."
-Specified voltage tolerance includes ripple, noise, and transient response. - [6] During idle, the drive heads are relocated every 60 seconds to a random location within the band from three-quarters to maximum track.
+N (number of drives tested) = 6, 35 Degrees C ambient. - [2] For +12 V, a -10% tolerance is allowed during initial spindle start but must return to ±5% before reaching 9936 RPM.
+The ±5% must be maintained after the drive signifies that its power-up sequence has been completed and that the drive is able to accept selection by the host initiator. - [3] See +12V current profile in Figure 2. - [4] This condition occurs after OOB and Speed Negotiation completes but before the drive has received the Notify Spinup primitive. - [5] See paragraph 7.2.1, "Conducted noise immunity."
+Specified voltage tolerance includes ripple, noise, and transient response. - [6] Operating condition is defined as random 8 block reads. - [7] During idle, the drive heads are relocated every 60 seconds to a random location within the band from three-quarters to maximum track.